Gawain Carew

-Sir Gawain Carew JP DL (c.
-1503 – 1585) was an English politician.
+Sir Gawain Carew (Note: His forename is generally spelled either Gawain or Gawen in modern sources.
+He usually abbreviated it to "Ga." in his signature, but is known to have signed himself "Gawyn" on at least one occasion.)
+JP DL (c.
+1508 – 25 March 1584) was an English politician.
 He was Member of Parliament (MP) for Devon and for Plympton Erle.

-Biography

 Early life and ancestry

-Gawain Carew was born c.
-1503 as the fourth son of Sir Edmund Carew and Katherine Huddesfield.
+Gawain Carew was born in c.
+1508, the fourth son of Sir Edmund Carew and Katherine Huddesfield.
 His maternal grandfather, William Huddesfield, was an English statesman who served as the Attorney General for England and Wales under Edward IV and Henry VII.

 Gawain Carew's father made special provisions for Gawain and his brother George in his will before his death in 1513.
 They were placed in the custody of the elder brother Nicholas who appeared to have attached them to the household of Henry Courtenay, Marquess of Exeter, where they received a livery of cloth as household members in 1525.
 Their father also provided for their maintenance, and left them £200 to be paid at their marriage.